 If you think the job of an HR manager is to hire or fire employees only, then you are wrong, my friend!
-He/she has to handle all the situations that relate to the humans of the organisation, i.e. employees, mid-level and top-level management personnel and even the cleaning & operation staff.
+He/she has to handle all the situations that relate to the humans of the organization, i.e. employees, mid-level and top-level management personnel, and even the cleaning & operation staff.

 Don’t lose heart or think you are not a successful HR!

-The following tips for specific workplace issues can help a HR Manager achieve better results consistently:
+The following tips for specific workplace issues can help an HR Manager achieve better results consistently:

-Either it is hiring a candidate or retaining an employee, the HR manager needs to be a skilled communicator as well as a strategic thinker to ensure that his actions are in favour of the organisation, and in no way fraud the candidate or the employee while negotiating about the job-in-question.
+Either it is hiring a candidate or retaining an employee, the HR manager needs to be a skilled communicator as well as a strategic thinker to ensure that his actions are in favor of the organization, and in no way fraud the candidate or the employee while negotiating about the job-in-question.